lpouillo/vm5k/README.txt

 * an experimental engine that conduct user defined workflow for a set of parameters (vm5k_engine)
 * a lib to setup Debian hosts with libvirt and manage virtual machines

-Developped by the Inria Hemera initiative 2010-2014 https://www.grid5000.fr/mediawiki/index.php/Hemera
+Developed by the Inria Hemera initiative 2010-2014 https://www.grid5000.fr/mediawiki/index.php/Hemera

 See documentation on http://vm5k.readthedocs.org